• Skip to primary navigation

 3. Prepare a baking sheet with parchment paper, pour out the granola mix and press out to fill the baking sheet.

-Yoghurt - I love my granola served on top of some pillowy thick greek yoghurt, making a protein packed breakfast.
+Yogurt - we love our granola served on top of some pillowy thick greek yogurt, making a protein packed breakfast.

-Milk - If you want more of a cereal style breakfast enjoy with milk, you can literally make peanut butter and jelly flavoured milk, which my husband certainly approves of!
+Milk - if you want more of a cereal style breakfast, enjoy with milk, you can literally make peanut butter and jelly flavoured milk, which is delicious!

 How to know when your granola is done baking?